vidbina/nixos-configuration/README.md

 the `upgrade-test` and `upgrade-switch` rules which will install against the latest version of your selected channel.
-Between different nixos-rebuild operations, one should expect that occasionally packages can be removed or renamed thus resulting to broken builds.
+Between different nixos-rebuild operations, one should expect that occasionally packages can be removed or renamed thus resulting to failing builds, but this should be simple to fix.

 The `local-test` and `local-switch` rules are useful if you need to build against a local clone of nixpkgs.
-This comes in handy when you've added, altered or removed modules or packages from nixpkgs.
+This comes in handy when you've added, altered or removed modules or packages in nixpkgs.
 When using this approach, one should occasionally consider consolidating the updated upstream branch for the given channel with the local repository (either through a merge and/or rebase).